 Treatments

-Our heart and vascular teams work together with wound care specialists to develop and implement individualized plans to prevent and treat leg and foot ulcers.
-This could include lifestyle modifications, medication or more advanced treatments.
+Our heart and vascular teams work together with wound care specialists to develop and implement individualized plans to prevent and treat a variety of these ulcers.
+Treatment may vary based on the underlying cause and may include lifestyle modifications, medication, or more advanced treatments, including:

 Our providers